T-Mobile to pay $40 million penalty for inserting false ring tones in rural U.S. calls

-WASHINGTON (Reuters) - T-Mobile USA Inc agreed on Monday to pay $40 million to resolve a government investigation that found it failed to correct problems with delivering calls in rural areas and inserted false ring tones in hundreds of millions of calls, the Federal Communications Commission said.
+WASHINGTON (Reuters) - T-Mobile USA Inc (TMUS.O) agreed on Monday to pay $40 million to resolve a government investigation that found it failed to correct problems with delivering calls in rural areas and inserted false ring tones in hundreds of millions of calls, the Federal Communications Commission said.

-T-Mobile, a unit of Deutsche Telekom AG, agreed to changes and admitted that it had injected false ring tones into hundreds of millions of rural calls, the FCC said, in violation of FCC rules.
+T-Mobile, a unit of Deutsche Telekom AG (DTEGn.DE), agreed to changes and admitted that it had injected false ring tones into hundreds of millions of rural calls, the FCC said, in violation of FCC rules.

 Reporting by David Shepardson; Editing by Dan Grebler